gravitational/teleport/rfd/0180-sso-mfa.md

 In other cases Teleport Connect's `tshd` prompts webauthn (blinking key) and displays a modal to notify the user that WebAuthn must be provided to continue.

-`tshd`'s MFA prompt will be updated to decide whether WebAuthn or SSO is preferred for the user in the same way `tsh` does.
-If SSO is preferred, a new SSO modal will be shown with a clickable SSO link instead of the WebAuthn modal.
+`tshd`'s MFA prompt will be updated to display a modal with a `WebAuthn` and `SSO` button just like the WebUI modal described above.

-Note: Due to the way MFA is currently implemented in Teleport Connect, it isn't currently possible to display a unified MFA modal with an SSO and WebAuthn like we do in the WebUI.
-It may be possible to update the `tshd` mfa event lifecycle to not prompt WebAuthn until after the user clicks a button, but I'm leaving this as an implementation detail for now.
+If the WebAuthn button is clicked, the user's WebAuthn key should start blinking and the current WebAuthn modal will be displayed until the user taps their key.

+If the SSO button is clicked, a browser window will open automatically.
+A new SSO modal will be displayed to allow the user to cancel the SSO login, or to go to the displayed (clickable) link in case the browser failed to open automatically.

 ### User stories